davidbeleznay/DigitalForesterApp/README.md

 ## Next Steps

-- Enhance Culvert Sizing Tool with advanced calculation algorithms
+1. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
-- Implement cloud sync for assessments when online
-- Add user authentication for multi-user support
+2. Add photo capture functionality with device camera integration
+3. Implement PDF export for assessment reports
-- Create more visualization components for analysis results
+4. Create visualization components for assessment results
-- Implement export to standard GIS formats
-- Add climate projection capabilities to adjust calculations based on future climate scenarios
+5. Add offline functionality for field use
+6. Implement user authentication for multi-user support

 ## Dependencies

 - React/React Native
 - React Router
 - Expo
-- React-to-PDF
 - AsyncStorage (for local data persistence)

+## Known Issues

+- Photo capture functionality is currently a placeholder
+- PDF export is simulated and will be fully implemented in the next version
+- GPS location functionality needs to be connected to device location services

 ## Contributing